turbot/pipes-docs/docs/accounts/tenant/index.md

 With [Pipes Enterprise](/pipes/docs/plans/enterprise), you can create your own isolated **Tenant**, with a custom domain for your environment (e.g. `acme.pipes.turbot.com`).
 Your tenant has its own discrete set of user accounts, organizations, and workspaces, giving you centralized visibility and control.
 You can choose which [authentication methods](/pipes/docs/tenants/settings#authentication-methods) are allowed, configure which [domains to trust](/pipes/docs/tenants/settings#trusted-login-domains), and set up [SAML](/pipes/docs/tenants/settings#saml) to integrate your Pipes tenant with your single-sign-on solution.

-Tenants are only available in the [Enterprise](/pipes/docs/plans/enterprise) plan.
+Tenants are only available in the [Enterprise plan](#enterprise-plan).

+## Enterprise Plan

+The **Enterprise Plan** provides organization-wide security, compliance, and scalability.

+The enterprise plan provides the ability to create a single tenant.
+The base price includes 3 users, 10,000 compute minutes, and 100GB storage capacity, but you can [purchase additional capacity](/pipes/pricing) in a monthly pay-as-you-go model.

 ## Creating Tenants